-Welcome to Yale SOM’s website for tracking business and related restrictions issued by all U.S. states and counties in response to the COVID-19 pandemic.
+This website for tracking business and related restrictions issued by all U.S. states and counties in response to the COVID-19 pandemic is a joint project of the Tobin Center for Economic Policy and the Yale School of Management.
 Our goal is to produce a comprehensive database that researchers can use to help determine which restrictions have proven useful and which have not.
+To date, it includes over 149,268 dates on which state and local restrictions were started, modified or ended.
 Ultimately, we hope this will help policy officials make better decisions.

 The project is led by Professors Matthew Spiegel and Heather Tookes.
-Their recent paper ‘Business Restrictions and COVID Fatalities’ can be downloaded at https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3725015.
-Financial and institutional support from the Yale School of Management has made this research endeavor possible.
-Web page design and management are led by Jon Ingersoll and Nate Faulkenberry.
+Their forthcoming paper ‘Business Restrictions and COVID Fatalities’ can be downloaded at https://doi.org/10.1093/rfs/hhab069 and their working paper ‘All or Nothing?
+Partial Business Shutdowns and COVID-19 Fatality Growth’ at https://dx.doi.org/10.2139/ssrn.3835510.
+Financial and institutional support from the Yale School of Management, the Tobin Center for Economic Policy, and the International Center for Finance have made this research endeavor possible.
+Web page design and management are led by the SOM IT Development & Operations Team.

 Information For Reading This Data